denniemok/slash-ping/README.md

 - Simple and lightweight; No unnecessary features other than /ping.
 - Configure **almost everything** in config.yml, **HEX colour** support included.
 - Modify ping values with **multiplier** and **offset**.
-- Exemption to being a ping target.<br>
+- Exemption to being a ping target.
-_Especially useful for admins to go completely invisible from normal players without conflicting much with the vanish system._
-- Bypass exemption to being a ping target. <br>
+- Bypass exemption to being a ping target.
-_Designed for personnel who can see vanished users or have the need to administer at a high level._
 - Forward compatible to all versions from **1.8 and onwards**.<br>
-_Utilised a reflection approach to retrieve ping values regardless of server versions._ <br>

 <hr>